pymupdf/PyMuPDF/docs/page.rst

       *(New in version 1.16.4)*

       Return a generator over the page's links.
-The results equal the entries of :meth:`Page.getLinks`.
+The results equal the entries of :meth:`Page.get_links`.

       :arg sequence kinds: a sequence of integers to down-select to one or more link kinds.
 Default is all links.
 Example: *kinds=(fitz.LINK_GOTO,)* will only return internal links.

       :rtype: generator
-      :returns: an entry of :meth:`Page.getLinks()` for each iteration.
+      :returns: an entry of :meth:`Page.get_links()` for each iteration.

    .. method:: annots(types=None)